Coronavirus Update: Diamond Princess Passengers Leave Ship As Expert Slams Quarantine

 All of those passengers had been tested for the COVID-19 disease by the Japanese health ministry, according to cruise operator Princess Cruises.
 As they left, they were met in the terminal by the cruise line's president, Jan Swartz.

-Several hundred other passengers who aren't taking repatriation flights back to their home countries are expected to leave the ship on Thursday.
+Several hundred other passengers who aren't taking repatriation flights to their home countries are expected to leave the ship on Thursday.

 The quarantine has been heavily criticized for failing to prevent the spread of the COVID-19 among passengers and crew.
-Even as hundred of people disembarked, Japanese officials announced 79 more confirmed cases aboard the ship.
+Even as hundreds of people disembarked, Japanese officials announced 79 more confirmed cases aboard the ship.
 And in at least one case, a family was informed of a positive test result just hours before they were scheduled to disembark.

 A total of 621 people from the cruise ship have now been confirmed to have the newly identified coronavirus — or about 20% of the 3,011 people who had been tested as of Wednesday.